-Prerequisites: ANA 126Y, PHE 209H/KPE 263H
+Prerequisites: ANA 126Y, KPE 263H/PHE 209H

-Three lecture hours plus tutorials.
+Three lecture hours per week plus two tutorial hours during the term.

 ❖ KPE 364H Exercise Metabolism

 This course examines the role of lean tissue and adipose tissue in whole body metabolism.
 Examination of mitochondrial function and the role of endocrine modulation of energy storage and utilization will be an important theme.
 In addition to reviewing key metabolic pathways, this course will investigate the regulation of these pathways in different tissues.
 The impact of acute and chronic adaptations to exercise and changes in nutritional status will be explored to better understand underlying mechanisms related to overall metabolism.
 Examination of disease states might be used to address the above issues.